garrandall/popular-music-data/tracks/oh-girl-paul-young.md

 I don't know where to go
 Who to see
 Oh, oh, oh
-(Ooh, doo, doo, doo, doo, doo, doo)
+(Oh, doo, doo, doo, doo, doo, doo)

 All my friends call me a fool
 They say